Growing weed in windy area? 5 tips to tackle wind stress!

 As with most crops; cannabis does well, and produces a good yield when sufficient airflow is present.
 Air circulation is essential for the health of your crops.
 A good breeze can encourage higher yields and boost the quality of marijuana buds.
 It does this by assisting the plant in achieving its best potential by removing potentially destructive factors (weak stems, pests, and mold).

-A lack of sufficient airflow will make your plants weaker, thinner, and they will dwindle.
+A lack of sufficient airflow will make your plants weaker, and thinner, and they will dwindle.
 When there is a healthy amount of wind, the plants will sway and bend.
 This causes your cannabis plant to adapt by increasing growth.
 This growth usually produces stronger and thicker stems, with increased resistance to future stresses.

 On the other hand, if the wind is too strong, you are likely to bring substantial damage to your crops.
 Let’s look at what can happen if you sit back and do nothing to protect your crops from the effects of winds that are too strong: